 - Proraso: iconic Italian classic shaving products for every skin.

-- Cella Milano: traditional soaps and creams with almond scent.
+- Cella Milano: traditional soaps and creams with an almond scent.

 - Noble Otter: premium aftershaves and shaving products with character.